ThuraAung1601/corpux/implementation.md

 ---

-## Preprocessor Module (```preprocessor.rs```)
+## Preprocessor Module
-The `preprocessor` module plays a crucial role in text preprocessing, cleaning, and character encoding.
+The preprocessor (```preprocessor.rs```) module plays a crucial role in text preprocessing, cleaning, and character encoding.
 It ensures that the input text data is properly formatted and prepared for analysis.
 This module contains functions that handle various aspects of text data preparation.
 The notable functions within this module are `clean_text` and `is_text_file`.

 #### Functions
 ##### `clean_text(input_text: &str) -> String`